castelao/GSW-rs/README.md

-# TEOS-10 GSW Oceanographic Toolbox in Rust
+# Unofficial TEOS-10 GSW Oceanographic Toolbox in Rust

 GSW for microcontrollers.

-Note that we do our best to follow TEOS-10 manual and references, but his library is not endorsed by TEOS-10 committee.
+Note that we do follow TEOS-10 manual and references, but his library is not endorsed by TEOS-10 committee.

 ## Talks